ggnohc/RoboND-Perception-Project/writeup_template.md

 * "Outlier Removal Filter" was added as noise was introduced for the project.

+* Also need to subscribe to camera data point cloud "/pr2/world/points"

-* Using "rosmsg info", the attribute of the ROS messages above are discovered and populated with expected values.
+* Using "rosmsg info", the attribute of the ROS messages above were discovered and populated with expected values.
   * For example "Pose" ROS message has position and orientation attribute as below:

     ```